-To validate the performance of the proposed potential, in Tab. \ref{tab:H_energetics} we compare the most relevant characteristic energies that describe the presence of H atoms within the \aFe~lattice.
-These energies include; the solution energies for a H atom in a tetrahedral (T) and octahedral (O) interstitial sites, $E_{s,T}^{H}$ and $E_{s,O}^{H}$, respectively; the solution energy for a H atom within a vacancy ($E_{s,V}^{H}$); the migration energy barriers from a direct transition between two tetrahedral sites ($E_{m,T-T}^{H}$), or through an octahedral site between the two tetrahedral sites ($E_{m,T-O-T}^{H}$).
-Moreover, we include the energy values modulated by hydrostatic compressive/tensile strains ($\varepsilon=\SI{\pm2}{\%}$) for the properties related to the more stable T-site.
+To validate the performance of the proposed potential, in Tab. \ref{tab:H_energetics} we compare the most relevant characteristic energies describing H in the \aFe lattice: solution energies for H in tetrahedral (T) and octahedral (O) interstitial sites ($E_{s,T}^{H}$ and $E_{s,O}^{H}$), the solution energy for H in a vacancy ($E_{s,V}^{H}$), and migration energy barriers from a direct transition between two T-sites ($E_{m,T-T}^{H}$) or through an O-site between two T-sites ($E_{m,T-O-T}^{H}$).
+For the properties related to the more stable T-site, we also report the energy values modulated by hydrostatic compressive/tensile strains ($\varepsilon=\SI{\pm2}{\%}$).

-We calculate the solution energies as where $E(H_X)$ is the energy of a structure with a H atom in the $X$ site, $E(X)$ is the energy of the same structure excluding the H atom, and $E(H_2)$ is the energy of the free \ce{H2} molecule.
-The migration energies were obtained using the CI-NEB method explained in Sec. \ref{sec:MD-NEB}.
-The results of these calculations are summarized in Tab.\ref{tab:H_energetics}.
+We calculate the solution energies as where $E(X_H)$ is the energy of a structure with H in the site $X$, $E(X)$ is the energy of the corresponding H-free structure, and $E(H_2)$ is the energy of an isolated \ce{H2} molecule.
+A positive value of $E_{s,X}^{H}$ indicates the endothermic solution of H, and a negative value indicates the exothermic solution of H.

-Of the two stable interstitial sites for H atoms in the \aFe~lattice (T- and O-sites), the T-site is known to be more stable for a H atom, with solution energy values ranging between $\myqtyrange{0.20}{0.34}{eV}$ according to DFT estimates from the literature \cite{tateyama_stability_2003, ramasubramaniamInteratomicPotentialsHydrogen2009, haywardInterplayHydrogenVacancies2013b}.
-All IAPs listed in Tab. \ref{tab:H_energetics} capture this property sufficiently well.
-Since the zero-point energy (ZPE), which has been shown to increase the solution energy of H \cite{haywardInterplayHydrogenVacancies2013b}, was not taken into account in either of the listed ML-IAPs, the solution energy in the present tabGAP and Meng\_NNIP \cite{mengGeneralpurposeNeuralNetwork2021} are somewhat lower compared to the three classical EAM potentials.
+The T-site is known to be more stable than the O-site in \aFe for a H atom, with solution energies ranging between $\myqtyrange{0.20}{0.34}{eV}$ according to DFT estimates from the literature \cite{tateyamaStabilityClusterizationHydrogenvacancy2003, ramasubramaniamInteratomicPotentialsHydrogen2009, haywardInterplayHydrogenVacancies2013}.
+All IAPs in Tab. \ref{tab:H_energetics} capture this property sufficiently well.
+Because zero-point energy (ZPE), which has been shown to increase the solution energy of H in the T-site \cite{haywardInterplayHydrogenVacancies2013}, is not taken into account in either of the listed ML-IAPs, the present tabGAP and Meng\_NNIP \cite{mengGeneralpurposeNeuralNetwork2021} give somewhat lower $E_{s,T}^{H}$-values than the ZPE-corrected EAM potentials.